How To Use This Website

 There is a lot of misinformation about babies and their needs, and parents are often encouraged to ignore baby’s signals.
 Bad idea.
 Babies are “half-baked” at birth and have much to learn with the help of physical and emotional support from caregivers.
 Taking care of baby’s needs is an investment that pays off with a happier, healthier child and adult.
 Here are 28 days of reminders about babies and their needs.

 Kindred’s Worldview Chart, designed by Four Arrows, author of The Red Road.
 This chart helps us to see, at a glance, the values and manifestations of our Western, Dominant Culture versus our original programming as an indigenous earth species, or our Indigenous Worldview.
-When we talk about authoring a new story on Kindred, and how we’re living in the space between these stories at this time, Four Arrows worldview poster helps us to understand what we mean with words like decolonization and indigenization.
+When we talk about authoring a New Story on Kindred, and how we’re living in the space between these stories at this time, Four Arrows worldview poster helps us to understand what we mean with words like decolonization and indigenization.
 You can read Four Arrows work discussing these terms on Kindred.
-Download the poster as a PDF here or a JPEG here.

 Childcare Check List